 It turns out that engaging the imagination has other big benefits for learning.
 A study conducted by Scott Barry Kaufman, Scientific Director at UPenn’s Positive Psychology Center, shows that activating our imagination involves both deliberate focus, as well as large scale brain activity or ‘wandering’ that happens when the brain isn’t engaged in a specific task.
 It involves both divergent and convergent thinking.
 This strengthens our creative thinking, helping us solve problems in unique ways.
 That’s a critical 21st-century skill!

-Youth workers and facilitators across the world use our I-P-C framework to make learning matter.
-Quoting participants of our online programs:
+Youth workers and facilitators across the world use our I-P-C framework to make learning matter:

-- “The imagination games are mindful and also give me ideas to refresh my old ones in order to be more creative in this critical moment of the pandemic.”
+- “The imagination games are mindful and also give me new ideas in order to be more creative in this critical moment of teaching online during the pandemic.”

-- “Learning to build trust and engagement through bite-sized pieces has been very eye-opening.
-It’s made all the difference in my online classes.”
+- “Learning to build trust and engagement through bite-sized pieces of imagination has been very eye-opening.
+It’s made all the difference.”

-- The IPC model, use of breakout rooms, and most importantly, I now have a repository of creative, interactive activities to help engage my students.
+- “Through the IPC model I now have a repository of creative, interactive activities to help engage my students.”